zeroDivZero/notes-excel/notes/6_merge_and_center.md

 ## Home &rarr; Alignment &rarr; Merge & Center

-Merges cells and center content.
+Merges cells and centers content.
 Useful for title, may cause issues for list and printing.